 The evaluation involved a number of tests, including the Frontal Assessment Battery (FAB), Stroop Color Word Test (SCWT), Controlled Oral Word Association Test (COWAT), Wisconsin Card Sorting Test (WCST), Rey Osterrieth Complex Figure Test (ROCFT) and Iowa Gambling Task (IGT).
 The use of alcohol and other drugs was assessed using the Addiction Severity Index (ASI-6).

 "Basically, we presented the participants with a task they had to complete, such as repeating a sequence of numbers in reverse order or reproducing a figure from memory about 30 minutes after observing it," Lopes said.

 "We're measuring such variables as prefrontal cortex volume and white matter integrity.
-We'll be able to disclose some of our findings shortly," said Priscila Dib Gonçalves, supervisor of the Psychology Neuropsychology Service at the Psychiatry Institute and co-author of the article.
+We'll be able to disclose some of our findings shortly," said Priscila Dib Gonçalves, a co-author of the article.

 White matter, found in the deeper tissues of the brain, contains axons connecting grey matter, which is where all synapses are located.

 According to Gonçalves, a higher probability of cognitive impairment due to early-onset drug use was previously observed in a study involving 104 chronic cannabis users.
 This study, published in 2011 in the British Journal of Psychiatry, was conducted at the Federal University of São Paulo (UNIFESP) by Maria Alice Fontes.
 It found that people who began smoking marijuana before age 15 underperformed late-onset users in tests that assessed executive functions.